Leila Berg: 12/11/1917 – 17/04/2012

 Through her 80s and early 90s, Leila was taking it easy, battling age and arthritis with homeopathics, exercise, flower remedies and friendships.
 She considered further projects – for example, a sequel to Flickerbook.
 Another possibility was a book for teenagers on Janusz Korczak, who died with his orphanage charges in the Holocaust, and whose story has haunted her for 30 years.
 She was trying to learn voice-recognition software – so useful when it works, so frustrating when it doesn’t – to help her continue working with arthritic hands.

 Leila died in hospital after an accident at the care home she eventually had to be moved to.
 She was aged 94.
 Family and friends devised and attended a magnificent celebratory send-off, including many emotional readings, and much-loved music.
 Many of her possessions were distributed among her friends far and near, and parts of her vast collection of books went to various specialist libraries.
 Her working papers and the only known and near-complete collection of her work for children are archived at Seven Stories, while her papers and work for adults are archived at the Institute of Education in London.

-Sadly all her work is currently out of print in the UK.
-However, translations of two books – The Little Pete Stories and The Story of the Little Car were re-published in Russia in December 2016 by Melik-Pashaev.
-Two other books are under active consideration there.
+Sadly all her work except Reading and Loving is currently out of print in the UK.
+However, translations of two books – The Little Pete Stories and The Story of the Little Car were re-published in Russia in December 2016, and The Adventures of Chunky was added in 2017, by Melik-Pashaev.
 In the UK, a book on the subsequent lives of some of the children from Risinghill is in production.
 It is called Risinghill Revisited and is written and edited by two of those ex-pupils.